SAFedorov/MathematicaUtilities/README.md

 Other parts are slightly more specialized. `CellReuse` package implements copy-pasting of scripts with replacing certain labels in the variable names, which is convenient at the stage when one has a script that analyzes one set of data and then needs to apply it to a different dataset while keeping the previous data still in the Mathematica workspace.
 The usage of this package is illustrated in the manual.

--`FemTools` include a couple of function for importing and processing data saved from COMSOL (like parametric sweeps), and also efficient integration routines on 2D and 3D triangular meshes.
+`FemTools` includes a couple of function for importing and processing data saved from COMSOL (like parametric sweeps), and also efficient integration routines on 2D and 3D triangular meshes.

 ## Implementation remarks